blinkdog/sansa/README.md

 will record the type of an object with a named constructor.
 When deserializing the object graph back from the JSON, sansa will need a reference to the constructor in order to re-create the object.

+As of sansa v0.3.2, failure to register a constructor that is necessary for deserialization will be passed as an error.
+(Thanks to @qbradq)

 If there are no special conditions, and a simple no-argument call to new will suffice, then you can just pass the constructor itself to Arya. sansa